commodityvectors/circus/docs/source/for-ops/circusweb.rst

 Once you hit *Connect*, the web application will connect to the Circus system.

-With the Web Console logged in, you should get a list of watchers, and a real-time status of the two Circus processes (circusd and circusd-stats).
+With the Web Console logged in, you should get a list of watchers, and a real-time status of the two Circus processes (cvec_circusd and cvec_circusd-stats).

 .. image:: web-index.png
    :align: center